nawabahmadreshi/documentation/pages/third-party-integrations/kochava.md

 {% if page.overview %}

+The Kochava integration sends **all clicks on a Branch link** from Branch to Kochava, for the enabled platform.
+Now you can see your valuable Branch attribution data in your Kochava dashboard.

 Kochava offers unique, holistic and unbiased app measurement.
 From attribution and analytics to optimization, the Kochava platform provides precise, real-time visualization of campaign and app performance from ad impression through user lifetime value.
 Kochava customers enjoy a suite of optimization tools including Configurable Attribution, Fraud Detection and over 2200 certified network & publisher integrations including super publishers like Facebook, Instagram, Google and Pandora.

-The Kochava integration sends **all clicks on a Branch link** from Branch to Kochava, for the enabled platform.

 {% getstarted title="Get started with the Kochava integration" %}{% endgetstarted %}